Paul Fioroni: Philanthropy

-In 2003, while playing with the Lubbock Cotton Kings, Fioroni founded the 24 Foundation, a charitable organization which raises money for children with medical needs.
-In recognition of his “strong leadership qualities on and off the ice, while making significant and noteworthy humanitarian contributions to his community”, Fioroni was named the CHL Man of the Year for both the 2004–05 and 2005–06 seasons, becoming the only two-time winner of this award in the history of the CHL.
+In 2003, while playing with the Lubbock Cotton Kings, Fioroni founded the 24 Foundation, a charitable organization dedicated to raising funds for children with medical needs.
+In recognition of his leadership on the ice and his humanitarian contributions to the community, Fioroni was awarded the CHL Man of the Year award for both the 2004–05 and 2005–06 seasons.
+He is the only player in the history of the league to win the award twice.